The Sophie Kerr Legacy

-The O’Neill Literary House is a center for readings and receptions and contains several garret rooms for senior writers.
+The O’Neill Literary House is a center for readings and receptions and contains several garret rooms for student writers.
 Two English faculty members have their offices there, as does the director of the Literary House Press at Washington College.
 A high-ceilinged extension was added to accommodate a collection of antique but functional handpresses operated by students under the watchful eye of master printer Mike Kaylor.
-While Richmond House had two resident felines (Chaucer and Odysseus), Edith Wharton, a black and white cat, allegedly manages the O’Neill Literary House.
+While Richmond House had two resident felines (Chaucer and Odysseus), Edith Wharton, a black and white cat, allegedly once managed the O’Neill Literary House.

 By the late 1960s and early 1970s, interest in literary exercises had begun to spread across the campus.
 Faculty members offered to help budding writers and, in a demonstration of how unpatronizingly candid teachers could be, one instructor’s appraisal of student work published in the literary magazine ended on this critical note: “Basically, I mean that those who contributed… are not yet finished poets and yet they are more concerned with self-expression than with study….”

 At Washington College, even “not yet finished poets” find reward.
 Two of the student writers included in the critique went on to win the Sophie Kerr Prize, an experience dramatically in contrast with the lives of many accomplished authors who visit the campus courtesy of Sophie Kerr.